North American Regional Climate Change Assessment Program

 4. A dialog will appear.
 Select your datafile as the "Input netCDF File".
 (Depending on the size of the file, you may now need to wait some time while ArcMap reads metadata from the file.).

-5. Choose the data variable using the "Variables" drop-down.
+5. Select the data variable you want to display using the "Variable" drop-down list.

 7. Add xc and yc under "Row Dimensions".